benlansdell/ethome/docs/how-to.md

 ### 3a In-built support for resident-intruder setup

 First, if your setup is a social mouse study, involving two mice, similar enough to the standard resident-intruder setup, then you can use some pre-designed feature sets.
 The body parts that are tracked must be those from the MARS dataset (See figure).
-You will have to have labeled and tracked your mice in DLC in the same way. (with the same animal and body part names -- `ethome`'s `create_dataset` function can rename them appropriately)
+You will have to have labeled and tracked your mice in DLC/SLEAP in the same way. (with the same animal and body part names -- `ethome`'s `create_dataset` function can rename them appropriately)

 ![Resident-intruder keypoints](assets/mars_keypoints.png)